 - has a current licence label

-- has a current road user charges (RUC) licence (if you are driving a diesel vehicle)
+- has a current road user charges (RUC) licence (if required)

-- has approved L plates displayed front and rear if you are on a learner licence
+- has approved L plates displayed front and rear if you're on a learner licence

-- get someone to help you to do a pre-drive check of the vehicle you will be using for the test to make sure it is in good working order
+- get someone to help you do a pre-drive check of the vehicle to make sure it's in good working order

 What the testing officer will be checking

 - make sure you know how to get to where your test will start

 - check your vehicle has enough fuel to get there, complete the test and get back home

 - wear your correcting lenses (glasses or contacts) if you need to when driving